EQAR/deqar-docs/docs/report_data.md

     *e.g. Report*
     *e.g. Evaluation*

     > This should be a short and generic term (such as “Report and Decision”, “Evaluation Report”, “Accreditation Decision”, “Summary report”, ...).
-The display name should *not* repeat the name of the organisation or programme addressed in the report.
+The display name should *not* repeat the name of the provider or programme addressed in the report.

 * **Report Language\*** (<code>file[n].report_language[n]</code>; required; string)
   One or more languages must be provided for each file in the form of an ISO 639 1 (two-digit) or ISO 639 2 (three digit) language code (see [ISO 639-1 or ISO 639-2/B format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).